MSc

 We accept applications from October for students wanting to start the following September.

-If you are applying for external funding from one of the Research Councils, make sure you submit your application by the specified deadline.
+If you are applying for external funding from one of the Research Councils, make sure you submit your application by the specified deadline and inform us of the timeline for this application.

 Selection process